iclcv/icl/manual/modules/filter.rst

 The *Check Only* Property
 """""""""""""""""""""""""

-This property can also be set of each **UnaryOp** instance.
-If it is activated, the destination image will only be checked for compatible parameters rather then adapted.
+This property can also be set of each :icl:`UnaryOp` instance.
+If it is activated, the destination image will only be checked for compatible parameters rather then adapted.  (see :icl:`UnaryOp::setCheckOnly` and :icl:`UnaryOp::getCheckOnly`)

 .. _filter.unary: